Side Effects of Mesothelioma Radiation Therapy

 Although rare, radiation may reduce the amount of white blood cells and platelets in the bloodstream.[3]
 White blood cells are part of the immune system, and reduced counts can result in increased infections.

 Platelets are important in clotting.
 When platelet counts are low, there is an increased risk of bleeding.
-Lowered platelets and white blood cells are more common when patients are also being treated with chemotherapy.
+Lowered platelets and white blood cells are more common in patients being treated with chemotherapy.

 For mesothelioma, radiation treatment targets the chest cavity to treat pleural mesothelioma or the abdomen to treat peritoneal mesothelioma.
 Some side effects are specific to radiation aimed at the chest cavity:[3]

-When the radiation field includes the esophagus, swallowing pain or difficulty may be an issue temporarily.
-In turn, this can contribute to malnutrition or weight loss.
+- When the radiation field includes the esophagus, swallowing pain or difficulty may temporarily be an issue.
+This can contribute to malnutrition or weight loss.
 Patients should avoid foods that irritate the throat and eat soft foods and liquid foods such as nutritional shakes.

-Patients with peritoneal mesothelioma may receive radiation to the abdomen, which causes specific side effects, including nausea, vomiting, and diarrhea.[3]
+Patients undergoing peritoneal mesothelioma radiation treatment to the abdomen can also cause specific side effects.
+These include nausea, vomiting, and diarrhea.[3]

 Common with abdominal radiation treatment, these uncomfortable side effects are not usually severe and subside after treatment.
 Patients can use drugs and dietary changes to ease diarrhea and nausea.
 Staying hydrated is important, especially with diarrhea.